mattpolzin/JSONAPI/README.md

 #### `Transformer`

 Sometimes you need to use a type that does not encode or decode itself in the way you need to represent it as a serialized JSON object.
 For example, the Swift `Foundation` type `Date` can encode/decode itself to `Double` out of the box, but you might want to represent dates as ISO 8601 compliant `String`s instead.
-To do this, you create a `Transformer`.
+The Foundation library `JSONDecoder` has a setting to make this adjustment, but for the sake of an example, you could create a `Transformer`.

 A `Transformer` just provides one static function that transforms one type to another.
 You might define one for an ISO 8601 compliant `Date` like this:
 ```
 enum ISODateTransformer: Transformer {
-	public static func transform(_ from: String) throws -> Date {
+	public static func transform(_ value: String) throws -> Date {
 		// parse Date out of input and return
 	}
 }